 8) Customers Come First

 Doing all of the above to drive customers to your website or business will all be wasted if you don’t take care of your customers.

 From the way your staff answer the phones and deal with customer complaints to how easy your website is to navigate, everything that you do should aim to provide customers with a relevant, convenient and high quality service.

 If you look after your customers, they’ll remain loyal and spread the word.
-No matter what type of online business you have, whether it is selling clothes, making products or even selling art, Don’t underestimate the power of reputation and word of mouth.
+Don’t underestimate the power of reputation and word of mouth.
 A good reputation is one of the most powerful assets your brand could ever have.

 Michael is the founder of Home Giraffe Digital Marketing.
 With over 12 years of experience in the SEO, AdWords & Marketing sector, he has built up a wealth of knowledge and skill in the industry over the years.